davider3/hot_wheels/README.md

 A linear servo motor will be used to control the steering.
 [This](https://www.aliexpress.us/item/3256803902617918.html?spm=a2g0o.order_list.order_list_main.25.11d91802HKlx2B&gatewayAdapt=glo2usa) is the one that I have ordered and am waiting for its arrival for testing.

+### Camera

+I am usig the camera module that came with the ESP32S3.

 ### Wireless Comunication

 #### Wifi